kteender/kteender.github.io/_posts/technical-blog/2023-06-03-site-breakdown.md

     <p> Figuring out how I was going to represent other types of content.
 This was the final state of the mockup </p>
 </div>

+*Update Feb 2024*: I've since reorganized my home page, as you may have noticed.
+I mainly switched the two main sections and got rid of the reels section.
+It was pretty painless

 **Port Wordpress Blog Over**: You don't need to do this unless you have an exisiting Wordpress blog you're trying to move over.
 There's a number of tools out there that take your Wordpress site and attempts to convert them into the Jekyll folder structure.
 I used <a href="https://github.com/benbalter/wordpress-to-jekyll-exporter">this one</a>.
 There also appears to be an extension you can install on your Wordpress site itself.
 Keep in mind that you may still have to fix some image links.
 I wrote a few Python scripts to deal with this.

 **Set Up Your Content So Jekyll Can Build It**: This step also takes a while.
 Once you have your mockup done, and all your site content gathered, it's time to start getting it set up  into Jekyll.
 Remember, Jekyll relies on your content (images, css, html, markdown, etc.) being in particular directories, front matter on markdown or html file to give information about how to build them, and .yaml files to give site-wide information that you can access with <a href="https://www.shopify.com/partners/blog/115244038-an-overview-of-liquid-shopifys-templating-language">Liquid</a> expressions.